aesweb/aesweb/README.md

 ### Hi there 👋
+⚡I'm 18 years old.

-🔭 I’m currently working on frontend and backend technologys
+🔭 I’m currently working on frontend and backend technologies.

 📫 How to reach me => aesweb@gmail.com
 <!--